 Roland J.W.
 Meesters, BSc BSc MSc PhD (Lonza Netherlands, Geleen, the Netherlands).
 Orcid.org/0000-0002-8946-2329

-Earned his Ph.D in Bioanalytical Chemistry at Erasmus University Rotterdam in the Netherlands.
-He is Adjunct Professor of Analytical Chemistry at the Los Andes University in Bogota D.C., Colombia.
-In his current position he is responsible for teaching (bio)analytical chemistry and other chemistry courses; he is head of the GABIO research group.
-Dr. Meesters research focuses on bioanalytical sciences and he has a specific interest in metabolomics, therapeutic drug monitoring and PK modeling and in the role of metabolites in biological processes and in diseases.
+Earned his Ph.D. in Bioanalytical Chemistry at Erasmus University Rotterdam in the Netherlands.
+Dr. Meesters past research activities focused on bioanalytical sciences and he has a specific interest in metabolomics, therapeutic drug monitoring and PK modeling and in the role of metabolites in biological processes and in diseases.
 He is a specialist in the development and application of quantitative bioanalytical techniques particularly involving LC in combination with mass spectrometry.
 At Lonza Netherlands, he is a Scientist at the Bioanalysis group focussing on the development and support of Cell and Gene Therapies.

 Jeffery Hackett, MSc PhD D-ABFT CSci CChem FRSC (Forensic Laboratory Division, Office of Chief Medical Examiner, San Francisco, USA).